muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 The data that edX collects from student interactions has expanded over time to capture increasingly specific information, and continues to expand as we add new features to the platform.
-As a result, data for every value reported by edX Insights is not available for every course.
+As a result, more data is available for more recently-run courses and not all data for every value reported by edX Insights is available for every course.

 EdX changed the method used to track student enrollments on 3 December 2013.
 As a result, enrollment activity data is not computed for courses created in